jlhawn/docker/docs/sources/reference/commandline/cli.md

 To set the DNS search domain for all Docker containers, use `docker -d --dns-search example.com`.

+### Daemon registry-mirror option

+To save on network bandwidth, it is useful to cache images close to the Docker instances using them.
+When an image is pulled from its upstream registry, if the `--registry-mirror` option is specified, the given mirrors are checked in order to see if they have a cached version before using the normal upstream registry.

 ### Miscellaneous options

 IP masquerading uses address translation to allow containers without a public IP to talk